Unit Testing in Node.js: A Comprehensive Guide for Developers

 npm test

-Jest will generate a coverage report after running the tests.
-It will output the report in the console and also create detailed HTML reports in the coverage directory.
+Jest will also produce a report of coverage after running the tests.
+It will generate the report in the console, as well as generate a detailed HTML report in the coverage directory.

 Continuous Integration and Test Automation